dcsr-datumo/oeuvres-roud/bulkimport/readme.txt

 Note:
-All mentions of 'import.ipynb' refers to the scripts in the jupyter notebook in folder transformation_scripts
+All mentions of 'import.ipynb' refers to the  python scripts (jupyter notebook) in folder transformation_scripts
 _____________________________________________________________________________________________________________